 It’s easy to do, apply the treatment, comb through and sit with your back to the steamer and let the mist do the work.
 The nozzle is easily adjusted up and down.
 I’ve had steam salon treatments and this is just as good.
 The result is that my hair (which can be very badly behaved), is soft and silky afterwards.

-Never mind cleaning and exfoliating, I’m just loving Sensio Spa for face masks and hair conditioning!
+Never mind cleansing and exfoliating, I’m just loving Sensio Spa for face masks and hair conditioning!